 #3 Take a test shot

-When the settings are applied you need to take a test shot.
-Take a look at the image preview and make sure that the exposure looks good.
+When the settings are applied, you need to take a test shot.
+Look at the image preview and make sure that the exposure looks good.
 Zoom in on the preview to make sure that the focus is sharp as well.

 This is when things get a little more tricky (and exciting!)

-Then you switch to manual focus.
-The image should already be in focus as we’ve taken a test shot and double checked that everything looks good.
-It’s ok to use Auto Focus during the testing period but you need to switch it back to manual before continuing.
+Next, switch to manual focus.
+The image should already be in focus, as we’ve taken a test shot and double-checked that everything looks good.
+It’s okay to use Auto Focus during the testing period, but you need to switch it to manual before continuing.

 Related Article: Manual Focus vs Automatic Focus